VirtoCommerce/vc-docs/platform/user-guide/docs/order-management/sending-order-information-to-avatax.md

-# Send order information to AvaTax
+# Send Order Information to AvaTax

 The order information can be sent to AvaTax: